 To view Members Only content on this page, please sign in.
 Find out more about membership

-Wildlife law bursary awarded
+Wildlife law bursary

 The wildlife law course arranged every November under the auspices of UKELA’s nature conservation working party makes a little profit due to the generosity of the tutors and Browne Jacobson solicitors.
 The working party decided that the profit be used to fund an annual bursary of £1,000 to support a post graduate research project addressing wildlife law.

-We are delighted to announce the recipient for 2016 is Joanna Miller Smallwood.
+The recipient for 2016 was Joanna Miller Smallwood.
 Joanna completed a BSc Hons in Tropical Environmental Science and an LLM in Environmental Law at Aberdeen University.
 Her BSc dissertation was published.
 She worked at Friends of the Earth UK head offices in the parliamentary and in the legal department where she was involved in public interest cases including those concerning genetically modified organisms.
 Inspired by the work at Friends of the Earth she then went on to qualify as a lawyer (PGDL and LPS; The London College of Law).
 She completed her training contract and then practiced as a solicitor at Leigh, Day & Co. in London, with a particular interest in environmental law multi-party actions.
 She was involved in a group litigation against BP representing Columbian peasant farmers which was successfully resolved.
 Following some time out to look after her two children she returned to university in 2014 and completed an MSc in Social Research Methods at Sussex University.
 She is currently in the second year of an ESRC funded socio-legal PhD at Sussex University.
 The title of her PhD is: “The Convention on Biological Diversity’s objectives include conservation of biological diversity at a global level but has it become another victim of extinction as a result of its text and strategic plan?”

 Terms of Reference